yimyom/odroid-xu4-setup/README.md

 Everything can be done either by connecting to your ODroid XU4 with `ssh` or on the screen directly (you'll need a keyboard).
 If you want to connect on the screen directly, after rebooting your ODroid XU4 on Kodi, you can press `Ctrl+Alt+F1` to switch to a terminal (text screen).
 At any time, you can go back to Kodi by pressing `Alt+F7`.

-## Install a USB external drive on your ODroid XU4
+## Install an USB external drive on your ODroid XU4

 1. Switch to a terminal or login with `ssh`.